AzizaTaboubi/AzizaTaboubi/README.md

 I'm a Computer Science Engineer student at Esprit in Tunisia.
 I'm 24 years old and i'm passionate about the world of developing and coding.

-- 🔭 I’m currently studying computer engineering in ESPRIT, Tunisia.
+- 🔭 I’m currently studying computer engineering at ESPRIT, Tunisia.

 - 🌱 I’m currently learning how to create mobile apps with unity